-Prepaid cell phone plans may not be for everyone, but they have their virtues for those who need more control over their phone usage and bills.
+Prepaid cell phone plans may not be for everyone, but they are a fantastic way to save on your monthly phone bill.
+While you may be sacrificing some features, you might find they’re features you won’t really miss.
 With prepaid plans, you get charged a specific amount at the beginning of each month for an agreed-upon volume of talk, text, and data.
 In contrast, postpaid plans bill at the end of the billing cycle and reflect your unconstrained service usage.
 A prepaid plan lets you wipe out unexpected costs so you can easily budget your mobile bill for the long term.
 And because mobile carriers are increasingly gravitating to no-contract plans, prepaid plans are becoming an increasingly popular option.

 Another big advantage of prepaid plans is that there’s no need to run a credit check because you pay in advance.
 If you don’t pay, you don’t play.
 That method also means you can switch plans at will if you find a better deal or you are unhappy with the service.
 Prepaid plans are great for both individuals and families as a number of plans support multiple lines on a single account.
 As major carriers focus on unlimited data plans, prepaid carriers can be more flexible.
 For example, low data users can get a tiered data plan, dispense with data altogether, or choose an allotment of talk and text that will save them money.